Get the Flu Shot, Not the Flu!

 Yes, you can get both at the same time.

 Yes, both are respiratory viruses, but the COVID-19 vaccine does not protect against the flu.
-Likewise, the flu vaccine does not protect against Coronavirus.
+Likewise, the flu vaccine does not protect against COVID-19.
 The CDC recommends vaccination for both.